Detecting linear trend changes in data sequences

-and 2) performing the matrix multiplication with $\mathbf{S}$ in \eqref{e393} to both sides of \eqref{e394},
+and 2) performing the matrix multiplication with $\mathbf{\Pi}$ in \eqref{e393} to both sides of \eqref{e394},

-\paragraph{Last merge} In the same manner, if the last orthonormal transform is applied to $(X_1, s^1_{2,3,5}, s^2_{2,3,5})$, we end up with the finalised $\Psi^\text{T}$ which contains an orthonormal basis of the subspace $\{(v,w,x,y,z)\;|\;v-w=w-x=x-y=y-z \}$ in $\mathbb{R}^5$ in its first and second columns which correspond to two vectors, $\psi^{(0, 1)}$ and $\psi^{(0, 2)}$, in \eqref{e31}.
-In other words, regardless of the length of data $T$, first two wavelet vectors in $\Psi$ which build two final smooth coefficients ($s^1_{1, T}, s^2_{1, T}$) always have a linear trend with length $T$ and other wavelet vectors corresponding to detail coefficients follow one of the forms in \eqref{e91}.
+\textbf{Last merge.} In the same manner, after the last orthonormal transform is applied to $(X_1, s^{[1]}_{2, 5}, s^{[2]}_{2, 5})$, we end up with the finalised $\Psi^\top $ in which an orthonormal basis of the subspace $\{(v,w,x,y,z)\;|\;v-w=w-x=x-y=y-z \}$ of $\mathbb{R}^5$ is shown in its first and second columns where these two columns correspond to two basis vectors, $\psi^{(0, 1)}$ and $\psi^{(0, 2)}$, in (5).
+Regardless of the length of data ($T$), the first two columns of the finalised $\Psi^\top $ build two smooth coefficients ($s^{[1]}_{1, T}, s^{[2]}_{1, T}$) and always keep a linear trend with length $T$, while the shape of other columns of $\Psi^\top $ corresponding to the detail coefficients depends on the type of merge and follows one of the forms in \eqref{e91}.

-Although two low filters ($\b\ell_1$ and $\b\ell_2$ in $\Lambda$) are not uniquely determined at each orthonormal transform, this has no effect on preserving the linearity of non-zero regions in a wavelet basis vector as stated above.
-In simulation study, we empirically find that the choice of low filters has no effect on the results, thus use a fixed type of filter function rather than choosing an arbitrary filter every run which also saves the computational costs.
+As shown above, the non-uniqueness of the low filters has no effect on preserving the linearity of the subregions that are already merged.
+In simulation studies, we empirically found that the choice of low filters has no qualitative effect on the results as long as they are chosen by satisfying the orthonormality condition of the transform, thus we used a fixed type of function for choosing a set of low filters rather than choosing an arbitrary set of low filters that satisfies the orthonormal condition every run which also saves the computational costs.